 Landwehr Family Papers, 1920-2004 (CA6558)

 The papers of a German Catholic family from Cole County, Missouri, that owned the Landwehr Dairy, contains correspondence, Christmas cards, recipes, financial records, religious material, and miscellaneous family material.
 The collection includes material concerning Sister Mary Gabriel Landwehr.

-Newsletters, conference proceedings, reports, directories, journals, and other publications of various religious denominations in Missouri including Methodist, Baptist, Disciples of Christ (Christian), Presbyterian, and Catholic churches.
+The Missouri Church Records consist of newsletters, conference proceedings, reports, directories, journals, and other publications of various religious denominations in Missouri including the Methodist, Baptist, Disciples of Christ (Christian), Presbyterian, and Catholic churches.

 Statewide documentation of local churches by county.
 Includes cultural arts reports, church histories, floor plans, architectural details, clippings, slides, photographs, and miscellany.

 Religious Culture of St. Louis Senior Seminar Papers, 1980-1982 (S0140)